RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	the	term	“embedded”	refers	to	a	type	of encryption,	not	to	a	type	of	key	storage	system.
 The	term	is	typically applied	to	encryption	that	is	built	into	a	system	and	is	an	integral	part of	it,	rather	than	an	external	service	or	operation.

-### Question # 18 - Digital	right	management	is	an	extension	of	information	rightsmanagement,	but	is	focused	on	which	particular	type	of	data?
+### [tricky] Question # 18 - Digital	right	management	is	an	extension	of	information	rights management,	but	is	focused	on	which	particular	type	of	data?
 A.	Health	records
 B.	Academic	records
 C.	Consumer	media
 D.	Financial	data
 Answer: C.

-Digital	rights	management	(DRM)	systems	are	similar	to	IRM solutions,	with	the	main	distinction	being	their	focus	on	consumer media.
-They	are	intended	to	protect	copyrights	and	the	use	of	digital media	after	it	is	distributed.
-DRM	systems	can	be	used	to	prevent copying,	enforce	expirations	of	subscriptions,	control	what	devices may	be	used	to	access	the	media,	and	many	other	types	of	operations.
+Digital	rights	management	(DRM)	systems	are	similar	to	IRM solutions,	**with	the	main	distinction	being	their	focus	on	consumer media**.
+**They	are	intended	to	protect	copyrights	and	the	use	of	digital media	after	it	is	distributed**.
+**DRM	systems	can	be	used	to	prevent copying,	enforce	expirations	of	subscriptions,	control	what	devices may	be	used	to	access	the	media,	and	many	other	types	of	operations**.

-A	is	incorrect	because	health	records	are	not	a	focus	of	DRM,	although IRM	solutions	may	be	used	to	protect	the	data	according	to	its	specific regulations	or	requirements.
+A	is	incorrect	because	**health	records	are	not	a	focus	of	DRM**,	although IRM	solutions	may	be	used	to	protect	the	data	according	to	its	specific regulations	or	requirements.

-B	is	incorrect	because	academic	records	are	not	a	focus	of	DRM solutions,	although	IRM	solutions	may	be	used	to	protect	the	data	as necessary.
+B	is	incorrect	because	**academic	records	are	not	a	focus	of	DRM** solutions,	although	IRM	solutions	may	be	used	to	protect	the	data	as necessary.

-D	is	incorrect	because	DRM	is	focused	on	consumer	media	and	not financial	records,	although	IRM	solutions	may	be	used	to	protect financial	records,	as	applicable.
+D	is	incorrect	because	**DRM	is	focused	on	consumer	media	and	not financial	records**,	although	IRM	solutions	may	be	used	to	protect financial	records,	as	applicable.

-### Question # 19 - Which	of	the	following	is	a	law	in	the	United	States	that	protectshealthcare	information	and	privacy?
+### Question # 19 - Which	of	the	following	is	a	law	in	the	United	States	that	protects healthcare	information	and	privacy?
 A.	HIPAA
 B.	PII
 C.	PHI
 D.	ACA
 Answer: A.

-The	Health	Insurance	Portability	and	Accountability	Act	(HIPAA) is	a	United	States	law	that	is	focused	on	health	records,	their protection,	disclosure	requirements,	and	how	health	records	may	be used	or	shared.
+The	Health	Insurance	Portability	and	Accountability	Act	**(HIPAA) is	a	United	States	law**	that	is	focused	on	health	records,	their protection,	disclosure	requirements,	and	how	health	records	may	be used	or	shared.

 B	is	incorrect	because	PII	refers	to	personally	identifiable	information as	a	broad	concept,	rather	than	a	specific	law	or	regulation.
 The concepts	of	PII	do	certainly	pertain	to	health	records	and	their protection,	though.